Dogs and Apples. Are They OK for Your Dog?

 Make sure that you serve apples in moderation.
 In other words, include them as supplements rather than whole meals.

-Keep in mind that these fruits contain sugar, and too much sugar isn't healthy -- especially for canines who have diabetes or cancer.
+Keep in mind that these fruits contain sugar, and too much sugar isn’t healthy — especially for canines who have diabetes or cancer.
 In addition, too many apples may cause diarrhea or upset stomach, even in a healthy dog.
-So, don't go overboard once you jump on the apple train for your dog.

 Symptoms to Watch Out For

-Nonetheless, you may notice other allergic reaction signs as follows:
+You may notice allergic reaction signs as follows:

 - Difficulty breathing